Claim: Television journalist Geraldo Rivera was born Jerry Rivers but changed his name to appeal to Latino viewers.

 With my parents and youngster sister known as Rivera, and with various documents bearing one spelling or the other, we were all confused.
 School officials were also stymied.
 My high school yearbook carried one spelling for my graduation photo, and the other for my team pictures.
 Over the years, the name-game has been an absurd humiliation, forcing me into countless and often contradictory explanations.
 Once I became a public person, it even gave rise to the convoluted tale -- first spun by a New York disc jockey in 1973 -- that I was a Jew posing as a Puerto Rican to cash in on affirmative action, and that my real family name was Rivers.

-Yearbook photos from Geraldo's high school and college (the University of Arizona) demonstrate that his name was not Jerry Rivers: his given name was indeed Gerald, and his surname alternated between the family name, Rivera, and his mother's "continentalized" spelling of it, Riviera:
+Yearbook photos from Geraldo's high school and college (the University of Arizona) document that his name was never Jerry Rivers: his given name was indeed Gerald, and his surname alternated between the family name, Rivera, and his mother's "continentalized" spelling of it, Riviera:

 As one would expect, friends and acquaintances took to calling him by the less formal Gerry, while relatives on his father's side of the family knew him as Geraldo, the Spanish equivalent of Gerald.
 According to Geraldo himself, the epiphany which led to his opting for one version of his surname over the other occurred in his early 20s, while he was working as an assistant manager in a South Bronx department store: